ninadkhire/ninadkhire.github.io/qp360_marketing.md

 4. Margin: Find exact revenue from your cost and desired net profit margin.
 5. Compound Interest: Find compound interest upto the precision of years, months and days.
 6. Fraction to Percent: Convert fractions into percent.
+7. CAGR Calculator: Calculate Compound Annual Growth Rate of your investments.

 Comes with following helpful features:
 1. Copy/Paste functionality.